Hepatitis A Vaccine

 Children are given a 2-dose series typically at age 12 to 23 mo and 6 to 18 mo after the 1st dose.

-Adults are given the vaccine in a 2-dose series: at 0 mo and at 6 to 18 mo.
+Adults are given the vaccine in a 2-dose series at either 0 and 6 to 12 mo (Havrix®) or 0 and 6 to 18 mo (Vaqta®).

 Or adults may be given the combination HepA and HepB vaccine on a 3-dose schedule: at 0, 1, and 6 mo.
 The 1st and 2nd doses should be separated by ≥ 4 wk, and the 2nd and 3rd doses should be separated by ≥ 5 mo.
 Alternatively, the vaccine may be given on a 4-dose schedule: on days 0, 7, and 21 to 30, followed by a booster 12 mo after the 1st dose.